 Rabbits thrive on a variety of vegetables that provide them with the necessary vitamins and minerals.
 Leafy greens are particularly good for them.
 Here’s a list of vegetables that are safe for rabbits to consume:

-• Broccoli: Another vegetable that is safe for rabbits is broccoli.
-However, it should be given in small quantities as it can cause gas.
+- Broccoli: Another vegetable that is safe for rabbits is broccoli.
+However, it should be given in small quantities as it can cause gases.

-• Carrots: While often associated with rabbits, carrots should actually be given as a treat due to their high sugar content.
+- Carrots: While often associated with rabbits, carrots should actually be given only as a treat due to their high sugar content.

 Can Rabbits Eat Lettuce?

-While fruits should only be given to rabbits in moderation due to their high sugar content, they do enjoy them as a treat.
-Here’s a list of fruits that are safe for rabbits:
+While fruit should only be given to rabbits in moderation due to their high sugar content, they do enjoy them as a treat.
+Here’s a list of fruit that are safe for rabbits:

 Can Rabbits Eat Carrots?